IgnazioDS/Long-Form-Content-Intelligence-Engine/README.md

 ## Notes

+- Retrieval uses a lightweight reranker after hybrid search to boost relevance before selecting the final chunks for RAG.
+It is enabled by default and can be disabled by setting `RERANK_ENABLED=false`.
+Fake provider runs deterministically for eval/smoke.
 - Ingestion happens asynchronously via Celery.
 Source status transitions: `UPLOADED` → `PROCESSING` → `READY` or `FAILED`.
 - If a query cannot be answered with retrieved context, the API returns `insufficient evidence` with suggested follow-ups.